pnkskff/Headtop/README.md

 # Headtop

 # MESSAGE: This Repo is now depecated and will no longer receive updates.
-# Please refer to Headtop 1.0 Repo via: https://github.com/pnkskff/Headtop-1.0
+# Please refer instead to Headtop 1.0 Repo via: https://github.com/pnkskff/Headtop-1.0

 I. INTRO: